tamagoz/weave/site/operational-guide/tasks.md

 will be started automatically on system restarts.

-If you're aiming for a non-interactive installation, you can use systemd to launch weave after Docker - see [systemd docs](TODO) for details.
+If you're aiming for a non-interactive installation, you can use systemd to launch weave after Docker - see [systemd docs](/site/systemd.md) for details.

-> Author's Note: I'm going to pull the complete systemd doc into this
-> section

 ## Detecting Lost IPAM Space